All Episodes

 The subject matter of the ports deal was a classic for talk radio because you can get it on a bumper sticker.

-So, just so you know, not only do they have no respect for people like me, and it's actually because they're insanely jealous and envious, uh, and also their own arrogance.
+So just so you know, not only do they have no respect for people like me, and it's actually because they're insanely jealous and envious, and also their own arrogance, they have no use for you either.

 You are the rubes.

-They're happy to be done with they're happy that their magazine's not going into some shack with guns and heads of dead animals on the wall and a septic tank in the backyard.
+They're happy that their magazine's not going into some shack with guns and heads of damn animals on the wall and a septic tank in the backyard.

 Back to the ports deal.

-A leading Republican opponent of the collapsed Dubai ports deal said Sunday, he would press ahead with legislation requiring U.S. ownership of infrastructure deemed critical to homeland security.
+A leading Republican opponent of the collapsed Dubai ports deal said Sunday he would press ahead with legislation requiring U.S. ownership of infrastructure deemed critical to homeland security.

 If something defined by the Secretary of Defense as being critical American infrastructure, we would give a five-year period for divestment by the parent company so you don't have a fire sale.

-Five year divestment period.
+Five-year divestment period.

 This could include bridges, tunnels, and water plants that are owned by the Europeans and the Australians.